lukebarlow/y-plain-state/README.md

 ```

-See the examples directory for more example apps
+See the [demo](https://lukebarlow.github.io/yubiquity/) and examples directory for more example apps